creatica-soft/pki/README.md

 MS-XCEP is anonymous and MS-WSTEP uses AD LDAP username and password authentication.
 Default user role is standard.
 Trusted users can be added to the master role via lib/config.php.

 By default MS-XCEP provides three certificate templates (GenericUser, Email and GenericComputer).
-Additional templates may be add via msxcep/globals.php file.
+Additional templates may be added via msxcep/globals.php file.

 ### Usage example with openssl cmp (see https://www.openssl.org/docs/man3.0/man1/openssl-cmp.html)